 Patrick H has started a sober hiking group in Kitsap County, and is interested in meeting with other clean-and-sober hikers on the west side of Puget Sound.
 He was active in OSAT in the mid-1990s while living in Seattle, and is now living near the Hood Canal bridge.
 This group usually does hikes on Sundays after a regular Sunday AM meeting in Poulsbo.

 One of the hikers has started a facebook page (private following the guidelines for AA & social networking).

 TBD - after a very exciting 2014 for the Greenville OSAT group, we are taking a step back to determine the next best action.
-Stay tuned for possible updates over the next year.
+Stay tuned for possible updates.

 Please contact us if you would like us to add a link to your own email address to the first list above.
 If you prefer, provide us your contact information so we can send to you information from anyone who contacts us from your area, and we will add your area as necessary to the second list.
 Note that you do notneed to be a member of OSAT to take advantage of this service.
 OSAT members who are planning travel to your area might also contact you about getting together for a hike or a meeting.